reach-sh/reach-lang/docs/dev/src/workshop/index.md

 @{workshopDeps("workshop-popularity-contest")}

 In this workshop, we implement a [raffle](https://en.wikipedia.org/wiki/Raffle), where a sponsor starts a timed raffle and a participant class of ticket buyers each buy tickets.
-This workshop contains two interesting ideas: first, it uses linear state through the `{!reach} Map` structure; second, it uses a commitment pattern structure to acquire safe randomness from the set of buyers.
+This workshop contains two interesting ideas: first, it uses linear state through the `{!rsh} Map` structure; second, it uses a commitment pattern structure to acquire safe randomness from the set of buyers.

 @{workshopWIP("raffle")}